stelzinga/MF/Management_Framework.md

 - Management: people assigned with the improvement of Operations such that they yield the Strategy within applicable constraints of incorporation.
 As mentioned before, this goes from Executives or C-suite level all the way down to line Management who ultimately lead Staff.
 - Staff: people who, with the help of Suppliers, and using Assets perform Operations which, if done as planned, yields the strategy set out by the BOD.

-However, modern Corporate Governance covers a wider scope and includes the Managers, Board of Directors, Investors, Auditors, Customers, Suppliers, Unions, Media, Regulators, Analysts and Creditors (Larcker, 2021).
+However, modern Corporate Governance covers a wider scope and includes Managers, Board of Directors, Investors, Auditors, Customers, Suppliers, Unions, Media, Regulators, Analysts and Creditors (Larcker, 2021).
 Ultimately, good Corporate Governance decreases the Agency Cost whilst the implementation Cost is less than said Agency Cost.

 ### Going Concern
 The going concern principle states that a Venture will meet its financial obligations (Liabilities) when they come due, and this without a need to liquidate Activities in the foreseeable futures which is generally accepted as one year.
 In the Management Framework a Venture is deemed to continue as a going concern.